geomagpy/IMBOT/README.md

 entity aimed at transforming data into actionable insights for users (citation).
 In order to accomplish this task INTERMAGNET provides strict rules rules on data files, formats, contents, thresholds and meta information to be obeyed.
 Thus the review task can be structured in a number of important bullet points to test for these criteria.
-The role of the data reviewing is to ensure that the submitted definitive data meets INTERMAGNET standards in all of the following aspects and eventually to provide recommendations for improvement.
+The role of data reviewing is to ensure that the submitted definitive data meets INTERMAGNET standards in all of the following aspects and eventually to provide recommendations for improvement.
 Although minor correction to meta information and file structure are possible from the referees side (as decided by IM definitive committee in 2024), provided an approval by the data provider, modifications on data contents are solely performed by the submitting entity.
 This procedure is similar to the review process of scientific work, where layout changes and type errors can be corrected in the editorial process, requiring the acceptance (proof reading) of the authors.
-Suggestions on scientific contents however need to be implemented by the authors themselfs.
-Thus both an automatic and human reviewing process needs to preserve data contents in its original
+Suggestions on scientific contents however need to be implemented by the authors themself.
+Thus both an automatic and human reviewing process needs to preserve data contents in its original state.
-state.
 When it come to publication through data portals of INTERMAGNET it is important to note that the data provider, then denoted as a INTERMAGNET observatory (IMO), retains ownership of its data.

 ### 2.1.
 Task 1: Correct amount of obligatory files and validity of formats

 The first reviewing task will always be the verification of the general contents of the submitted data product.
-This task involves the check whether the data products contains the correct amount of data files, whether naming principles are obeyed and whether the supplied formats are correct.
+This task involves a check whether the data products contains the correct amount of data files, whether naming principles are obeyed and whether the supplied formats are correct.
 In terms of a INTERMAGNET one-minute data product, the obligatory files comprise 12 binary data files with monthly coverage, 1 ascii data file containing baseline data, 1 readme file and a file containing yearly means for the observatory.
 There are also non-obligatory files, at least for